nasa/astrobee/simulation/advanced_sim_info.md

-/page advanced-sim-info Advanced Simulation Information
+\page advanced-sim-info Advanced Simulation Information

 # Rviz in Localization Only Mode